CrowdLinker/navigation-components/docs/navigate-anywhere.md

 - Global navigate could be used to improve debugging, unit tests, and perhaps even in automated workflows.

 - The routing model of `navigation-components` supports absolute and relative paths, much like Reach Router.
-The Link component, `useNavigator()`, and `useNavigate()` can be used inside your components to update the location of your app.
+The Link component, `useNavigator()`, and `useNavigate()` can be used inside your components to update the location of your app. `useNavigator()` resolves relative paths from the navigator wheras `useNavigate()` resolves paths from the screen.